Tissue Expansion in Birmingham AL

-Tissue Expansion Risks and Safety Information
+Tissue Expansion Risks and Safety

 A small percentage of patients develop an infection around the expander.
-While this may occur at any time, it is most often seen within a few weeks after the expander is inserted.
+While this may occur at any time, it's most often seen within a few weeks after the expander is inserted.
 In some cases, the expander may need to be removed for several months until the infection clears.
 A new expander can then be inserted.

 Preparing for Tissue Expansion

-If you smoke, your surgeon will probably ask you to quit for at least 2 weeks before and after your surgery.
-Smoking may have an effect on how well you heal.
+If you smoke, your surgeon will probably ask you to quit for at least 2 weeks before and after your surgery, since smoking may have an effect on how well you heal.

-Tissue Expansion Procedures
+Tissue Expansion Procedure

 Your surgeon may use local anesthesia combined with a sedative to make you drowsy.
 You will be awake but relaxed, and should feel little discomfort.
 Your surgeon may instead recommend the use of a general anesthesia, where you will sleep through the entire operation.

-Your surgeon will then insert the silicone balloon expander in a pocket created beneath the skin.
-The expander includes a tiny tube and a self-sealing valve that allows the surgeon to gradually fill the expander with saline solution.
-The valve is usually left just beneath the surface of the skin.
+In most cases, the initial operation will take 1 to 2 hours depending on the size and area of skin to be expanded.
+Your surgeon will insert the silicone balloon expander into a pocket created beneath the skin.
+The expander includes a self-sealing valve or gas cylinder that allows the surgeon to gradually fill the expander with saline or carbon dioxide.

 Tissue expansion is ideal for scalp repair because the stretched skin on the scalp retains normal hair growth.
 Most other body tissue does not grow hair to the same degree.

-Tissue Expansion Recovery and Follow-up
+Tissue Expansion Recovery

 How you feel after surgery depends on the extent and complexity of the procedure.
-The initial surgery to insert the expander causes most patients only temporary discomfort, which can be controlled with medication prescribed by your physician.
+The initial surgery to insert the expander causes most patients only temporary discomfort which can be controlled with medication prescribed by your physician.